 But each spot also forms a credible narrative block of the overarching, building arc and plays off one another in unique, interesting ways.
 A sexy, funny beer commercial serves as the first date for instance, but consummating the relationship segues into a decadently indulgent commercial for ice cream that guarantees you’ll never look at a pint of the dessert in quite the same way again.

 The love story at the heart is really quite simple, but the film is also a creative, fascinating experiment in the different visual languages that permeate our media-saturated lives.
-The language of advertisements — concise, broad, snappy, often with a hook — are re-appropriated for the more typically immersive demands of narrative filmmaking, making for compelling and even provocative questions about how the tropes of commercialized storytelling both heighten, compress and sometimes trivialize the way we tell and live stories about our lives.
+The language of advertisements are re-appropriated for the more typically immersive demands of narrative filmmaking, making for compelling and even provocative questions about how the tropes of commercialized storytelling both heighten, compress and sometimes trivialize the way we tell and live stories about our lives.

-The film sometimes isn’t an emotionally intimate experience with the couple — and we never quite “know” the couple or experience their sorrows and joys alongside them in a conventionally cinematic way — and much of that is because of the commercial form through which it’s told.
-But of course, commercials are designed to tug at the heartstrings as well, and when Logan and Allie’s story reaches its conclusion through a penultimate tearjerker, it’s hard not to feel sadness — though that feeling is complicated by telling a genuinely emotional story through a hyper-stylized format.
+The film isn’t an emotionally intimate experience with the couple — and we never quite “know” the couple or experience their sorrows and joys alongside them in a conventionally cinematic way.
+But commercials are designed to tug at the heartstrings as well, and when Logan and Allie’s story reaches its conclusion through a penultimate tearjerker, it’s hard not to feel sadness — though that feeling is complicated by telling a genuinely emotional story through a hyper-stylized format.
 Is it the form that’s bringing tears to our eyes, or the story?
 But does it even matter, when the storytelling is this good?

-On its most basic level, though, “Adman” is a well-crafted, smart and incredibly witty piece of filmmaking that takes advantage of the heightened commercial form to amuse and entertain.
-To add to the fun, the Callner brothers set up a website designed to look like a director’s reel, where users can “remix” the story, see how each spot works on its own and experiment with their own juxtapositions.
+On its most basic level, “Adman” is a well-crafted, witty piece of filmmaking that takes advantage of the heightened commercial form to amuse and entertain.
+The Callner brothers set up a website designed to look like a director’s reel, where users can “remix” the story, see how each spot works on its own and experiment with their own juxtapositions.
 The entire project is offered in a spirit of great fun and terrific wit, while still posing fascinating questions of just how malleable visual storytelling is — and by extension, the viewers that watch it.